IsaacBreen/MixGammaVI/README.md

 # Variational Inference for Mixtures of Gamma Distributions

 This package implements variational inference for mixtures of gamma distributions.
-For more information, see my thesis *Comparing Markov Chain Monte Carlo and Variational Methods for Bayesian Inference on Mixtures of Gamma Distributions*.
+For more information, see *Comparing Markov Chain Monte Carlo and Variational Methods for Bayesian Inference on Mixtures of Gamma Distributions*.

 Two parameterisations of the gamma distribution are available: the shape-rate parameterisation and the shape-mean parameterisation.
 The shape-mean parameterisation is recommended since it generally produces superior posterior approximations and predictive distributions.